leeyjn/Python-projects/garage/README.md

-This is the garage; few stuff is lying around here.
+This is a garage; few stuff is lying around here.